SITEMAP UPDATES ABOUT

 Later in the course we will discover how to quantify the likely error in the accuracy of a sample.

-Do not tamper with the process if the apparent error can be explained by the vagaries of the sampling process.
+Do not tamper with the process if the apparent error can be explained by the natural variation in the sampling process.